morepath/reg/doc/usage.rst

   predicate dispatch system.
 Its full power can be seen in its view lookup system.

+  This document explains how to use Reg.
+Various specific patterns are documented in :doc:`patterns`.

   .. _`dynamic dispatch`: https://en.wikipedia.org/wiki/Dynamic_dispatch

   .. _`multiple dispatch`: http://en.wikipedia.org/wiki/Multiple_dispatch